msaadsaeed/polysim/README.md

 ## Submission

 - Use `v1` for training the system; participants can make a validation set from the training set of `v1`.
 - Participants may use `v3`[Raw features](https://drive.google.com/drive/folders/1J500HqsijTm5zrVO2gyfFQ9s0_4c0jdy?usp=sharing) for complete end-to-end running and validation of their systems.
-It is a similar dataset consisting of `English-German` speakers to simulate `v1`.
+It is a similar dataset to `v1`, consisting of `English-German` speakers to simulate `v1`.
+We are only providing this dataset so that participants can play around before making submissions on codebench.
+This is not for submission at codebench.
 - After training their system, participants can run `submit.py`.
 Participants must submit a ZIP archive containing CSV files, one per language pair.
 To create the archive, `zip submission.zip *.csv` from within the directory containing the submission files (do not zip the folder itself).
 Files must be named as follows:
 ```
 - submission_v1_<phase>_English_English.csv